Welcome to Speakability

 The medical term for this is Aphasia (or Dysphasia).

-Speakability is the national charity dedicated to supporting and empowering people with Aphasia and their carers.
+Speakability is dedicated to supporting and empowering people with Aphasia and their carers.

 The charity was founded by Diana Law (who experienced Aphasia) in 1979 as ‘Action for Dysphasic Adults’ and adopted the working name of ‘Speakability’ in 2000.